 The assets of a dividend-paying limited liability assurance company consist of 'investment assets', i.e. premiums invested in various securities.
-The liabilities consist primarily of technical provisions.
-The technical provisions must correspond to the amount needed by the company to meet all the commitments arising from the insurance contracts into which it has entered.
-Equity consists of bonus funds, which are the insurance company's accumulated profits.
-In a dividend paying limited liability insurance company, equity is owned by the shareholders and it is the shareholders who must contribute capital if the company does not fulfil its undertakings.
+The liabilities consist primarily of what are known as technical provisions.
+The technical provisions must correspond to the amount needed by the company to meet all the commitments arising from the insurance contracts into which it has entered.109 Equity consists of bonus funds, which are the insurance company's accumulated profits.
+In a dividend-paying limited liability insurance company, equity is owned by the shareholders and it is the shareholders who must contribute capital if the company does not fulfil its undertakings.
 Policyholders in these companies do not take on any financial risk.
 On the other hand, financial risk is assumed by the policyholders in a limited liability company operated on mutual principles and in entirely mutual companies, where the policyholders themselves own the equity.
 All surpluses arising in mutual companies accrue to the policyholders.
 However, this also implies that the policyholders accept the risk that a deficit may arise, which can entail such results as the lowering of pension payments.
+The total investment assets of the nationwide life assurance and non-life assurance companies amounted at year-end 2010 to SEK 2,950 billion.
+Of these assets, the life assurance companies accounted for roughly 80 per cent (see Chart 31).